grayjay/upgradable-lock/README.md

 An upgradable read-write lock.
 Threads can acquire the lock in read, write, or upgradable mode.
 One thread can use upgradable mode at a time.
 It can upgrade to exclude other threads or downgrade to let other threads use read mode.
-This allows more concurrent access than a read-write lock.
+This can allow more concurrent access when the lock is held for significant lengths of time.